connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 64
 ```

-Ok, so in every case that we call this function, we do no masking.
+Ok, so in every case that we call this function for this input, we don't actually do any masking.
 That's our first problem solved.
 We can just special case our code when `out_buf_size_mask === usize::MAX`.

 Our next issue is the data dependency when the difference between `out_pos` and `source_pos` is small enough that they overlap.
 Let's see how often this comes up in practice.
 We can use `counts` here again to help us: